inkyblackness/ss-specs/levelObjects/12_Markers/levelMarkerEntry.md

     2:
     3: Player Death; Used to resurrect Hacker
     8: Level Entry Trigger; Used for instance to initialize starting health
+    10: This is not a trigger!
+See repulsors above.

 **Trigger Marker Data** (22 bytes)